dwrensha/dwrensha.github.io/README.md

 # dwrensha.github.io

-A user-level Github Pages site that exists solely for the purpose of redirects, following the example of https://github.com/kentonv/kentonv.github.io
+A user-level Github Pages site that contains content that was previously hosted on the gh-pages branches of the capnproto-java and capnproto-rust repos, before those repos got moved into the [capnproto](https://github.com/capnproto) organization.